 What is CAPP?

-- CAPP is an accredited program offered to high schools by Lakeland College.
+- CAPP is an accredited program offered to high schools by Lakeland University.

-- CAPP classes are pre-qualified and allow high schools to offer Lakeland College credit and high school credit for the same class.
+- CAPP classes are pre-qualified and allow high schools to offer Lakeland University credit and high school credit for the same class.

 Why is CAPP beneficial for teachers and administrators?